mainmatter/mainmatter.com/blog/_posts/2015-12-3-ember-cli-deploy-notifications.md

 We figured out that there are a lot of different internal and external services that users of ember-cli-deploy wanted to notify when executing the deploy pipeline.
 Thus **we wanted to make `ember-cli-deploy-notifications` as flexible as possible but still keep things easy and simple** for the most basic use cases.

-Based on that assumption we came up with the idea of _“preconfigured”_ and _“custom”_ services.
+Based on that assumption we came up with the idea of _"preconfigured"_ and _"custom"_ services.

 ##### Custom services